OpenFAST/openfast/docs/source/user/api_change.rst

 SubDyn                                        na   RigidSection          (-)       (kg/m)
 HydroDyn                                      52   NBody              1   NBody          - Number of WAMIT bodies to be used (-) [>=1; only used when PotMod=1.
 If NBodyMod=1, the WAMIT data contains a vector of size 6*NBody x 1 and matrices of size 6*NBody x 6*NBody; if NBodyMod>1, there are NBody sets of WAMIT data each with a vector of size 6 x 1 and matrices of size 6 x 6]
 HydroDyn                                      53   NBodyMod           1   NBodyMod       - Body coupling model {1: include coupling terms between each body and NBody in HydroDyn equals NBODY in WAMIT, 2: neglect coupling terms between each body and NBODY=1 with XBODY=0 in WAMIT, 3: Neglect coupling terms between each body and NBODY=1 with XBODY=/0 in WAMIT} (switch) [only used when PotMod=1]
-ServoDyn                                      61   CompNStC                  0   CompNStC    - Compute nacelle structural control damping {number of nacelle TMDs} (integer)
+ServoDyn                                      61   NumBStC            0             NumBStC      - Number of blade structural controllers (integer)
-ServoDyn                                      62   CompNStC           "unused"   NStCfile    - Name of the file for nacelle structural control damping (quoted strings) [unused when CompNStC==0]
+ServoDyn                                      62   BStCfiles          "unused"      BStCfiles    - Name of the files for blade structural controllers (quoted strings) [unused when NumBStC==0]
-ServoDyn                                      63   CompNStC                  0   CompTStC    - Compute tower structural control damping {number of nacelle TMDs} (integer)
+ServoDyn                                      63   NumNStC            0             NumNStC      - Number of nacelle structural controllers (integer)
-ServoDyn                                      64   CompNStC           "unused"   TStCfile    - Name of the file for tower structural control damping (quoted strings) [unused when CompTStC==0]
+ServoDyn                                      64   NStCfiles          "unused"      NStCfiles    - Name of the files for nacelle structural controllers (quoted strings) [unused when NumNStC==0]
-ServoDyn                                      65   CompNStC                  0   CompBStC    - Compute  blade structural control damping {number of nacelle tmds} (integer)
+ServoDyn                                      65   NumTStC            0             NumTStC      - Number of tower structural controllers (integer)
-ServoDyn                                      66   CompNStC           "unused"   BStCfile    - Name of the file for blade structural control damping (quoted strings) [unused when CompBStC==0]
+ServoDyn                                      66   TStCfiles          "unused"      TStCfiles    - Name of the files for tower structural controllers (quoted strings) [unused when NumTStC==0]
-ServoDyn                                      67   CompNStC                  0   CompPtfmStC - Compute platform structural control damping {number of nacelle TMDs} (integer)
+ServoDyn                                      67   NumSStC            0             NumSStC      - Number of substructure structural controllers (integer)
-ServoDyn                                      68   CompNStC           "unused"   PtfmStCfile - Name of the file for blade structural control damping (quoted strings) [unused when CompPtfmStC==0]
+ServoDyn                                      68   SStCfiles          "unused"      SStCfiles    - Name of the files for substructure structural controllers (quoted strings) [unused when NumSStC==0]
 ============================================= ==== =============== ========================================================================================================================================================================================================

 -  ServoDyn